 In the 1970s, USAID focused on large-scale agricultural projects with the goal of increasing small farm outputs in Tanzania.

-Programs included increasing credit available to farmers, bolstering the extension service within the Ministry of Agriculture, including seed multiplication and distribution.
+Programs included increasing credit available to farmers, and bolstering the extension service within the Ministry of Agriculture, including seed multiplication and distribution.

 In the 1980s, USAID’s core objective for Tanzania was to increase transportation services in rural areas.
 In the 2000s, USAID shifted its focus to health initiatives in Tanzania.

 The Millennium Challenge Corporation (MCC), a US government aid agency, completed in 2013 its Tanzania Compact, designed to benefit more than five million people by investing in the country through targeted infrastructure improvement projects in transportation, energy, and water.
-A total of USD698.1m were disbursed.
+A total of USD698.1m was disbursed.